john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 ## COM vs Nano-COM

 * COM stands for Common Object Model, and is a programming interface standard made by microsoft.
-COM is complex and extends massively beyond what is relevant to DirectX, and we won't cover advanced COM topics (like `CoCreateInstance` and COM servers) here as they are irrelevant to DirectX.
+It is complex and extends massively beyond what is relevant to DirectX, and we won't cover advanced COM topics (like `CoCreateInstance` and COM servers) here as they are irrelevant to DirectX.
+However, a solid understanding of nano-COM is essential to writing good DirectX code.

-DirectX uses a interface model referred to as "Nano-COM", which uses the ABI (application-binary interface - horribly oversimplified, but basically how different programs interact on a binary level, e.g parameter passing, errors, etc), as well as the error-code model of COM.
+DirectX uses a interface model referred to casually as "Nano-COM", which utilises the ABI (application-binary interface - a topic for another article, but basically how different programs interact on a binary level, e.g parameter passing, errors, etc), as well as the error-code model of COM.

-A couple of COM data types to know:
+As anyone who has worked with COM or Win32 before will know, windows loves its `typedef`s.
+Not too many are essential to know, but a few are frequently used in COM code:

 * `REFGUID` - GUID pointer in C/C#, GUID reference in C++
 * `UINT/ULONG` - 32 bit unsigned int